AsterPraxidike/website/README.md

-just a basic website i used chat GPT to write. ill improve later
+just a basic website i used chat GPT to write. ill improve later whwn i know more